crs8973/BathymetricDriftGroupRepository/README.md

 Future Goals: Determine the buoyancy of the drifter, replace the PVC pipes that are cracked, glue the PVC pipes together more securely, stabilize the drifter.
 Replace the older electronics with newer versions?

+Power booster to 5V for then back down to 3.3V